OctopusDeploy/docs/docs/administration/data/backup-and-restore.md

 ## Octopus File Storage

-In addition to the SQL Server database, some Octopus data is stored on the file system.
+In addition to the SQL Server Database, some Octopus data is stored on the file system.
 This includes task logs that are generated whenever a job is run by the server, artifacts that have been collected during a deployment and packages stored in the [Octopus built-in repository](/docs/packaging-applications/package-repositories/index.md).
 These files are stored in the Octopus home directory that is configured when Octopus Server is installed (`C:\Octopus` by default).
 It is a good idea to **do regular backups of your Octopus home directory**.

 Learn about [Octopus file storage](/docs/administration/managing-infrastructure/server-configuration-and-file-storage/index.md).